tsahara/r7rs/content/expr.md

 Various extensions to this semantics of ``delay``, ``force`` and ``delay-force`` are supported in some implementations:

-\begin{itemize}
-\item Calling ``force`` on an object that is not a promise may simply return the object.
+- Calling ``force`` on an object that is not a promise may simply return the object.

-\item It may be the case that there is no means by which a promise can be operationally distinguished from its forced value.
+- It may be the case that there is no means by which a promise can be operationally distinguished from its forced value.
 That is, expressions like the following may evaluate to either \schtrue{} or to \schfalse{}, depending on the implementation: